 What browser or devices work best for StoryChorus?

-We’ve tested StoryChorus on a wide range of browsers and devices; while there are slight variations, it seems that the more recent versions of Chrome, Firefox, and Safari work well.
-Microsoft’s new browser, which is premiering with Windows 10, Edge, also seems to work well.
-However, we’ve noted several problems with Internet Explorer, particularly with the submission form.
-We encourage you to switch to one of the other browser options to submit to StoryChorus, and are happy to help you figure that out if needed.
+We’ve tested StoryChorus on a wide range of browsers and devices and seems to work well with recent versions of Chrome, Firefox, Safari, and Edge.
+However, we’ve noted several problems with Internet Explorer and encourage you to switch to one of the other browser options.

 What software was used to create StoryChorus?